MicrosoftDocs/entra-docs/docs/identity/saas-apps/spaceiq-provisioning-tutorial.md

 ## Important tips for assigning users to SpaceIQ

-* It is recommended that a single Microsoft Entra user is assigned to SpaceIQ to test the automatic user provisioning configuration.
-Additional users and/or groups may be assigned later.
+* It's recommended that a single Microsoft Entra user is assigned to SpaceIQ to test the automatic user provisioning configuration.
+More users and/or groups may be assigned later.

 * When assigning a user to SpaceIQ, you must select any valid application-specific role (if available) in the assignment dialog.
 Users with the **Default Access** role are excluded from provisioning.

 ## Set up SpaceIQ for provisioning

 1. Sign in to your [SpaceIQ Admin Console](https://main.spaceiq.com/login/).
-Navigate to **Settings** by selecting it from the drop down menu on the top right corner of the screen.
+Navigate to **Settings** by selecting it from the drop-down menu on the top right corner of the screen.

 	![SpaceIQ Admin Console](media/spaceiq-provisioning-tutorial/admin.png)